What is a sole trader? It simply means being self-employed.

 Although anyone can become a sole trader, you might need a licence or permit from your local authority for the type of business you plan to set up.
 Seek advice if you’re unsure.

 You must register your sole trader/self employed business with HM Revenue & Customs (HMRC) as soon as possible – otherwise you could be fined up to 100% of the tax due in addition to the amount of tax unpaid.
+This is true even if you are only running your sole trader business on a part-time or casual basis.

 The easiest way to register is to use the HMRC Online Service or to call the HMRC ‘Newly Self-Employed Helpline’ on 0300 200 3504.
 You will need to have: your name; date of birth; address; telephone number; National Insurance number; start date; name and type of business; and whether you’re a sole trader or working with a partner.
 The process is quick and easy if you have the information to hand.